andrew-hossack/dash-tools/README.md

 ### B. Create an App with Local CSV sheet

 A common use for Dash is to display CSV data that is located inside the project folder.
-For this, you can use the CSV Dash-tools template to create a project with CSV data.
+For this, you can use the CSV DashTools template to create a project with CSV data.

 1. Using App template with CSV